Our Pipeline

 BFB-101: Spastic Paraplegia 47 (SPG47)

-SPG47 is an ultra-rare form of AP-4 Hereditary Spastic Paraplegia (AP-4 HSP) with an estimated prevalence in excess of 5,000 patients worldwide.
+SPG47 is a rare form of AP-4 Hereditary Spastic Paraplegia (AP-4 HSP) with an estimated prevalence in excess of 5,000 patients worldwide.
 It’s a progressive neurodevelopmental and neurodegenerative disease characterised by early childhood spasticity, microencephaly and seizures.

 The science behind the disease